boinc4j/java-at-home/README.md

 ### Step 4: Create some work

 This sample app tests numbers for the Goldbach conjection (i.e. all even numbers are the sum of two primes).
-We can give the BOINC server a chunk of numbers that we what its clients to crunch by using the `create_work` script included in this repo.
+We can give the BOINC server a chunk of numbers that we want its clients to crunch by using the `create_work` script included in this repo.
 It expects the following arguments:

 ```